The Vetter Rickman Connection 1973-76

 This is how the Mystery Ship began

-Derek - who was a World Champion Racer himself - asked me why I was racing the little 250 Armacchi... that a bigger Rickman framed bike would be much easier to ride.
+Derek - who was a World Champion Racer - asked me why I was racing the little 250 Aermacchi... that a bigger Rickman framed bike would be much easier to ride.
 Well, he ought to know.
 If I wanted to give it a try, he would make the special parts I would want, like a double disc fork setup and a longer swing arm.
-Tom Lester had just made a special set of cast aluminum wheels...
+Sounded good to me.
+In the picture above, Tom Lester had just shipped a special set of cast aluminum wheels for me.

 The next step was to build up a Kawasaki 903 version and race it, too.
 In those days, The AMA had a class of racing with very loose rules, calling it the "Cafe Class".
 The rules were so loose that there was no maximum engine size!
 I sent the Honda 750 and Kawasaki 903 engines to Russ Collins.
 My instructions were to "Make them as big and powerful as he could but be bulletproof."